-• Activation Code - the original code sent to the user in the activation e-mail.
-Can contain only letters A - Z (uppercase or lowercase), numbers 0 - 9, or a combination of both.
-Acceptable range: 1 to 10 characters.
+- Activation Code (not applicable to replication clients) the original code sent to the user in the activation e-mail.

-- Farm ID a string associated with the Relay Server farm ID.
 Can contain only letters A Z (uppercase or lowercase), numbers 0 9, or a combination of both.
+Acceptable range: 1 to 10 characters. - Farm ID a string associated with the Relay Server farm ID.
+Can contain only letters A Z (uppercase or lowercase), numbers 0 9, or a combination of both.
 Default: 0. - Server Name the DNS name or IP address of the Unwired Server, such as "myserver.mycompany.com".
 If using Relay Server, the server name is the IP address or fully qualified name of the Relay Server host. - Server Port the port used for messaging connections between the device and Unwired Server.
 If using Relay Server, this is the Relay Server port.
-Default: 5001. - Synchronization Server Host the server host name used for synchronization. - Synchronization Server Port the port used for synchronization. - Synchronization Server Protocol the synchronization protocol HTTP or HTTPS. - Synchronization Server Stream Parameters the server stream parameters. - Synchronization Server URL Suffix the server URL suffix.
+Default: 5001. - Synchronization Server Host the server host name used for synchronization. - Synchronization Server Port the port used for synchronization. - Synchronization Server Protocol the synchronization protocol HTTP or HTTPS. - Synchronization Server Stream Parameters the synchronization server stream parameters that are used to explicitly set client-specific values.
+After the client application successfully registers with the Unwired Server, it receives the trusted certificate configured in the Server configuration (either the Secure Sync Port Public Certificate or Trusted Relay Server Certificate).
+If you are using Relay Server, ensure the Trusted Relay Server Certificate property is configured to point to a file that has the server's public certificate.